Skip to main content

 Cost recovery proposals under the Organic Products and Production Act 2023

-The following corrections have been made to the table in section 11.1.2 of the discussion document:
+The following corrections were made to the table in section 11.1.2 of the discussion document:

 • added definition of terms for [d] (page 24), previously missing from table